-Reactive Scratch: teaching children programming with the technology of the 80s (rather than that of the 60s).
+Reactive Scratch: helping children learn programming using the technology of the 80s (rather than that of the 60s).

-- ARMv8-A system semantics: instruction fetch in relaxed architectures}, Ben Simner, Shaked Flur, Christopher Pulte, Alasdair Armstrong, Jean Pichon-Pharabod, Luc Maranget, and Peter Sewell, in ESOP 2020
+- ARMv8-A system semantics: instruction fetch in relaxed architectures, Ben Simner, Shaked Flur, Christopher Pulte, Alasdair Armstrong, Jean Pichon-Pharabod, Luc Maranget, and Peter Sewell, in ESOP 2020 pdf

 - Weakening WebAssembly, Conrad Watt, Andreas Rossberg, Jean Pichon-Pharabod, in OOPSLA 2019 pdf